tamadate/MD/README.md

-# MD
+# MD_Collision_Transportation
-This code is applycable to analyze the collision process (ion-ion/ion-particle/particle-particle) and transportation.
+This code is applycable to analyze the collision process (ion-ion/ion-particle/particle-particle) and transportation in gas phase.

 # Requirement
 C++ compiler, C++11

 # How to use?
 ## Step1 Compile